-How the worrying case of Maddison Crabb highlights concerns over 'cheap' priced tooth whitening treatments seen online
+How the worrying case of Maddison Crabb highlights serious concerns over 'cheap' priced tooth whitening treatments, often seen online

 On our website, we have stressed how apparently bargain priced tooth whitening treatments could leave you out of pocket.
 Not least the damage they could do to your teeth.